What is a Unicorn: definition, origins, and current known "unicorns"

 Aileen Lee wanted to understand how probable it is to find and fund one of those promising startups, so in 2013 she conducted research and discovered that only 0.07% of venture-backed businesses were evaluated at more than $1 billion.
 Lee decided to share her conclusions, but she first had to invent a term that could accurately depict this class of companies.

-The fact that the term itself is inspired by fiction genres, popular among techies – sci-fi and fantasy – has solidified its place in Silicon Valley business discussions.
+The fact that the unicorn startup meaning itself is inspired by fiction genres, popular among techies – sci-fi and fantasy – has solidified its place in Silicon Valley business discussions.

 Related terms: White Whale